Omega-Numworks/Omega-Guide/docs/troubleshooting.md

 You may have installed KhiCAS, then Epsilon, which erased a part of KhiCAS, preventing it from starting.

 If you want to use KhiCAS, you will need to reinstall it.

-### "Invalid" Slot in bootloader

-This means the slot does not contain any working OS.
-You have to reinstall it yourself if you want to use it.

-### "Memory is corrupted" when adding python scripts

-It can happen when the custom bootloader is too old.
-To update it : go to your custom firmware's website, put the calculator in recovery mode (holding 6 and clicking reset on the calculator's back), connect the calculator to the computer, then select "recovery" on custom firmware's website.

-### Screen and led blinking

-You are trying to run Epsilon 19 with an old custom bootloader.

-Update the bootloader : go to your custom firmware's website, put the calculator in recovery mode (holding 6 and clicking reset on the calculator's back), connect the calculator to the computer,  then select "recovery" on custom firmware's website.

 ___